dashpay/docs/governance/understanding.rst

 governance object on the blockchain.
 A fee of 5 DASH is associated with this action to prevent spam and ensure only serious proposals make it to this stage.
-Several tools exist to allow masternode operators to comfortably review and vote on propoals.
+Several tools exist to allow masternode operators to comfortably review and vote on proposals.
 The net total of yes votes must exceed 10% of the total masternode count at the time votes are tallied in order to pass.
 If there are more passing proposals than the available block reward can provide for, the proposals with the most yes votes will